 Note: Graduating students from the School of Management, School of Law, School of Forestry, and PA School should look for communications specific to their department; some information for these students will differ from the information listed below.

-After you graduate, many important changes happen to your accounts at Yale.
-This page explains what changes take place, and how you can prepare for them.
+After you graduate, your accounts at Yale will change.
+This page explains what changes take place and how you can prepare for them.
 If you need help migrating any of your accounts or you have questions, we can help.

 - Email Account Deactivation